meithecatte/gbtetris/sprite-system.md

 	db 24, 24
 ```

-This set of coordinate pairs is then mapped to the individual objects making up the tetromino:
+The object list references the dimension descriptor and lists the IDs of the objects that make up
+the sprite.
+Some values are special, namely:

 ```asm
 ; make it readable